jerryidk/PBR/README.md

 For IBL, I implemented the epic game solution to both diffuse (irradiance map) and specular(split sum - prefilter and brdf) map.

+Finally, a bit of shadow mapping just for final touch.

 ## Demo

 ![demoImg-1](./resources/demo1.png)